Temporary Business Energy Support Scheme (TBESS)

 - the Tax Reference Number of each person in the single undertaking.

-A single undertaking may designate one person to fulfil this reporting obligation on behalf of all members of the single undertaking.
+A single undertaking could designate one person to fulfil this reporting obligation on behalf of all members of the single undertaking.

 Next: Webinar and 'How to' videos on the TBESS